KevinCrossDCL/OryUI/README.md

 * Cards (Simple cards, with title and subtitle)
 * Lists (1 or 2 line lists with left and right text, and left thumbnail images if required)

-It also contains a number of sprite and text functions including a number of pin sprite to and pin text to, as well as a WrapText function.
+It also contains a number of sprite and text functions including a number of 'pin sprite to' and 'pin text to', as well as a WrapText function.

 A copy of AGK2 is required. https://www.appgamekit.com